sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setup-windowsdeploymentservices-imageselection-willshowui.md

 # WillShowUI

-`WillShowUI` specifies in what circumstances to display the user interface (UI) when applying a product key specified by [ProductKey](microsoft-windows-setup-userdataproductkey.md).
+`WillShowUI` specifies in what circumstances the user interface (UI) is displayed for [ImageSelection](microsoft-windows-setup-windowsdeploymentservices-imageselection.md).

 ## Values